Charges Dropped Against Man Who Kept Family Isolated

 Ruinerwold Mayor Roger de Groot told reporters at the time that he “had never seen anything like this.”

-Now aged between 19 and 26, the children opposed the prosecution dropping the case.

-During a hearing two weeks ago about their father’s mental fitness, the oldest child, whose name has not been disclosed, read a statement on behalf of their siblings.
-“We would be very sorry if this lawsuit was extinguished.
-We have made very difficult statements about the hostage situation.”

-When he managed to escape in 2019, the son walked to a nearby bar and attempted to order a beer.
+When the eldest of the children on the farm managed to escape in 2019, he walked to a nearby bar and attempted to order a beer.
 Appearing confused and unkempt, he returned two more times before finally telling bar staff he was worried about his family’s living conditions.

 Police later found a diary kept by Van Dorsten that backed up what the children told them: that they were beaten, deprived of food and water, and prevented from getting medical care.
 The public prosecution service says Van Dorsten also sexually abused two of his daughters.